sanjeev-kr/newsletter/README.md

 ```
 {{block class="Magento\Newsletter\Block\Subscribe" name="newsletter.form" template="Sanjeev_Newsletter::subscribe.phtml"}}
 ```
-Now you should see form with first name and last name on your store
+Now you should see form with first name and last name on your store cms page